Replay review in gridiron football: National Football League

 The NFL first adopted a limited Instant Replay system in 1986.
 It remained in place through 1991.
 The current system was put into use in 1999, adding the opportunity to "challenge" on-field calls of plays.
 The current system mirrors a system used by the now defunct USFL in its final season, 1985.
 Each coach is allowed two opportunities per game to make a coach's challenge.
-Starting in 2004, the rule was amended to award a third challenge if both of the original two challenges were successful.
+Beginning in 2004, the rule was amended to award a third challenge if both of the original two challenges were successful.
+A subsequent amendment in 2024 revised the rule further, allowing a third challenge if at least one of the original two challenges is successful.

 A challenge can be made on certain reviewable calls on plays that begin before the two-minute warning and only when a team has at least one timeout remaining in the half.
 Up until the 2005 season, coaches could signal a challenge via an electronic pager, now used only by the replay assistant.
 The coach now throws a red flag onto the field, indicating the challenge to the referees.
 This red flag was originally the "backup plan" if the pager were to fail, but over time proved to be prompter and more popular, as it showed the immediate and visual intent of the coach to ask for a review rather than a silent pager request without a visual indicator.

 The referee has up to 90 seconds to watch the instant replay of the play and decide if the original call was correct.
 The referee must see "incontrovertible visual evidence" that the original call was incorrect for a call to be overturned.
 If the challenge fails, the original ruling stands, and the challenging team is charged with a timeout.
 If the challenge overrules the previous call, the call is reversed; should there have been an official score change, the score will be changed again, resulting in the original score and with no loss of a timeout.

 Initially, the referee departed the field of play to a covered booth equipped with a CRT television monitor to consult the video replays.
 Over time, the equipment was upgraded, first to high-definition, then to touch screen monitors under the hood.
 Eventually the booth was abandoned in favor of portable Microsoft Surface tablets held by an assistant.